Cochrane MRT station: Exits and entrances

 The station has two entrances.
-Entrance A is located at Cochrane Road, and Entrance B is located at Shelley Road.
-There is also an entrance at the upper concourse level in between two entrances which is under the glass pyramid which links to MyTown Shopping Centre and IKEA Cheras.
-There is a pedestrian overhead bridge which leads to Sunway Velocity Mall is accessible via Entrance B. The feeder bus serves at the feeder bus hub located at Entrance A.
+Entrance A is located at Jalan Cochrane, and Entrance B is located at Jalan Shelley.
+There is also an entrance at the Upper Concourse Level in between the escalators to each of the ground entrances and directly under the glass pyramid skylight, which links to the MyTown Shopping Centre and IKEA Cheras.
+A pedestrian overhead bridge leads to Sunway Velocity Mall, which is accessible via Entrance B. Feeder buses serve the feeder bus hub located at Entrance A.